tgblackburn/ptarmigan/docs/input_guide/laser.md

 at which the intensity falls to $1/e^2$ of its maximum value.

 If the subsection `from_plain_text` is present, it will be prioritized and the parameters given in [Analytically defined fields](#analytically-defined-fields) will be ignored.

+An example of a custom laser pulse may be found in `examples/custom_laser`.